-Every year, the Commonwealth Scholarship Commission (CSC) awards hundreds of scholarships for postgraduate study to Commonwealth citizens, taking into full account their potentials to contribute to the developmental needs of their home countries.
-While this may be a positive step towards improving the personal development of the scholarship recipients, it however does not automatically translate into developmental benefits for their home countries.
-This research aims to investigate why this is the case by offering insights into the migration-development processes of Nigerian UK–educated Commonwealth scholars, within the UK–Nigeria context.
-Researchers have investigated the role of migration in facilitating development, and recent migration–development studies have found the developmental outcome of migration to be mixed and complex.
-This study will extend these debates by shedding light on why Commonwealth Scholars decide to remain, return or relocate after completing their studies.
+Every year, the Commonwealth Scholarship Commission awards hundreds of scholarships for postgraduate study to Commonwealth citizens, taking into full account their potential to contribute to the developmental needs of their home countries.
+While this may be a positive step towards improving the personal development of the scholarship recipients, it does not, however, automatically translate into developmental benefits for their home countries.